-Opening night at Black Panther felt like a celebration.
-All six showings at my cinema were totally sold out that night, and continued to sell out through the weekend.
-But, yes, the audience was ecstatic, completely into the event, dressed in traditional African attire, laughing, cheering, applauding, hooting, and generally having a great time.
-It makes me want to give Black Panther a higher grade.
+Opening night at Black Panther was an all-out celebration.
+All six showings at my cinema were sold out, and showings continued to sell out through the weekend.
+But the audience was ecstatic at my premier, completely into the event, dressed in traditional African attire, laughing, cheering, applauding, hooting, and having a killer time.
+It makes me want to give Black Panther the very highest grade.
 There’s nothing like a good party.

 Movie Grade: A-

 Co-Creator of RunPee, Chief of Operations, Content Director, and Managing Editor.
 RunPee Jilly likes galaxy-spanning sci fi, superhero sagas, fantasy films, YA dystopians, action thrillers, chick flicks, and zany comedies, in that order…and possesses an inspiringly small bladder.
 In fact, that little bladder sparked the creation of RunPee.
 (Good thing she’s learned to hold it.)